Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Pick OU: Under (153.5)

-Syracuse has put together a 2-6-0 record against the spread this season, while Georgetown is 3-4-0.
-In terms of hitting the over, games involving the Orange are 3-5-0 and the Hoyas are 5-2-0.
-The two teams average 155.9 points per game, 2.4 more points than this matchup's total.
+Syracuse is 2-6-0 against the spread this season compared to Georgetown's 3-4-0 ATS record.
+The Orange have gone over the point total in three games, while Hoyas games have gone over five times.
+The two teams score an average of 155.9 points per game, 2.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM